-Dr. Steele’s lab is also involved in collaborative research related to nutrition and to the importance of oral hygiene in people who are at risk for dysphagia in long-term care settings.
+Professor Steele’s lab has also been involved in collaborative research related to malnutrition in people in long-term care settings.

-This work, which is known as M3 (Making the Most of Mealtimes) is funded by the Canadian Institutes of Health Research and involves a large collaborating team lead by Dr. Heather Keller (University of Waterloo).
+This work, which was known as M3 (Making the Most of Mealtimes) was funded by the Canadian Institutes of Health Research and involves a large collaborating team lead by Dr. Heather Keller (University of Waterloo).

-- Sensory scientist Dr. Lisa Duizer (University of Guelph)
+- Sensory scientist Lisa Duizer (University of Guelph)

-- Nursing scientists Dr. Susan Slaughter (University of Alberta), Dr. Christina Lengyel (University of Manitoba) and nutrition scientist Dr. Natalie Carrier (Moncton, New Brunswick).
+- Nursing scientists Susan Slaughter (University of Alberta), Christina Lengyel (University of Manitoba) and nutrition scientist Natalie Carrier (Moncton, New Brunswick).

-- A former doctoral student in the lab, Dr. Minn Yoon (University of Alberta), whose contribution will explore oral hygiene in long-term care, with a specific interest in the co-occurrence of poor oral care and dysphagia.
+- A former doctoral student in the lab, Minn Yoon (University of Alberta), whose contribution explored oral hygiene in long-term care.
 Colonization of the mouth with bacteria is known to be a risk for developing aspiration pneumonia.
-During the course of her Ph.D. studies, Dr. Yoon was involved in the development of the RNAO’s best practice guidelines regarding oral care by nurses.
+During the course of her Ph.D. studies, Minn Yoon was involved in the development of the RNAO’s best practice guidelines regarding oral care by nurses.